Why You Shouldn’t Hire Pricing Managers That Say They’re Price Experts 🍈

 At Taylor Wells Advisory, we strongly believe that it is really important to protect yourself against managers they say that know everything you need them to know about pricing when they don’t.

 Trusting what people tell probably works out well most of the time, but sometimes it’s not the best way to make a decision.
 And it’s definitely not the best time when you are hiring a pricing manager.
 Here’s why…

 Don’t trust your gut instinct when you want to hire real price experts

 The most critical consequence of trusting one’s gut is that it can have an enormous effect on diversity and inclusion.
 Decisions based on a feeling of comfort with a candidate rather than thoughtful analysis or comparison based on quality inherently include a confirmation bias.
 That is when the interviewer judges the pricing manager based on their first impression.
 This can be avoided using objective, proven assessment tools designed for pricing managers.

 Look for pricing managers who are emotionally intelligent – not just technical price experts

 Companies want their pricing managers to work well with other stakeholders – not just a number cruncher.
 They do not want pricing managers that create employee conflicts and disruptions in the workplace.
 For this reason, hiring a price expert for their emotional intelligence is fast becoming a top priority for Australian businesses.

 Emotional intelligence is unlike technical pricing skills; they cannot be learned through prior work experience.
-Emotional intelligence for pricing managers concerns their ability to manage their feelings and reactions during tense price rises; understanding their limitations and strengths as a team lead; bringing people together to achieve more complex pricing outcomes.
+Moreover, emotional intelligence for pricing managers concerns their ability to manage their feelings and reactions during tense price rises; understand their limitations and strengths as a team lead; bringing people together to achieve more complex pricing outcomes.

 Emotional intelligence skills (EQ) is very important for price experts who need to manage personal emotions while analysing and understanding the emotions of other people.
 In other words, it helps a price expert to link up with others in a highly successful manner both professionally as well as personally across a wide range of roles and contexts.

 Assessing price experts using online testing and assessment platforms